OlgaZhivaeva/django-orm-watching-storage/README.md

 ### How to install

-To connect to your database store the values of env variables in the  `.env` file of the `projeckt` directory:
+To connect to your database store the values of env variables in the  `.env` file:
 ```
  ENGINE='your_ENGINE'
  HOST='your_HOST'